ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧 Personal Notes/30 Days No YouTube Challenge.md

 [Shwetabh](https://www.youtube.com/@ShwetabhGangwar1) once said that if you're not in the top 5% in the world at what you do, you shouldn't be sitting around and being lazy.
 Kaam Karo!!!

 ---
-I'm adding this to the day notes template to remind myself to come here and do daily updates.
+I'm adding this to the *daily notes template* to remind myself to come here and do daily updates.

 ### Day 1
 >[!success] 12-12-2023